 Kratom grows as a tree in Thailand, Indonesia, Malaysia, and Papua New Guinea.
 For many years, the leaves of the tree have been used as medicine.
-Due to the fact that kratom helps some people with pain, addiction, and stress—and can produce euphoria—its popularity in the states is rising.
+Due to the fact that kratom helps some people with pain, addiction, and stress—and can produce euphoria—its popularity in the states is rising (click here for a comprehensive view of the variety of kratom effects).
 However, some states have had kratom banned due to safety concerns.

 Researchers have found that naturally occurring compounds in kratom attach themselves to the same parts of the human nervous system as opioid painkillers, producing similar effects.
 Unfortunately, there simply hasn’t been enough research on the subject for robust scientific conclusions, and recommendations, about kratom use.

 Despite the lack of research, there is evidence that kratom may have serious side effects.
 Since it works as an opioid in some ways, it could also be addictive, and it can produce adverse reactions as severe as seizures—though overdoses are typically associated with taking far too much kratom.
 Because of these issues, kratom is a controlled substance—meaning that it’s either illegal or only available if prescribed by a medical professional—in:

 The United States DEA (Drug Enforcement Administration) has classified kratom as a Drug of Concern, meaning that although it’s not controlled at the federal level, the DEA believes taking kratom presents users with a safety risk.